google.com, pub-4965906696982056, DIRECT, f08c47fec0942fa0

 A more mature film industry created India’s biggest movie of the 1980‘s, Salaam Bombay; this picture won awards at the Cannes Film Festival in 1988 and at the United State’s Academy Awards for best foreign film.
 In the late 1980s and 1990s, family films and romantic musicals came back into demand and the Bollywood created Successful movies like Qayamat Se Qayamat Tak in 1988, Maine Pyar Kiya in 1989, Hum Aapke Hain Kaun in 1994 and Dilwale Dulhania Le Jayenge in 1995.

-These movies made a whole new generation of actors into stars, such as Aamir Khan, Salman Khan and Shahrukh Khan and actresses like Sridevi, Madhuri Dixit, Juhi Chawla and Kajol.
+Bollywood Movies of Mumbai made a whole new generation of actors into stars, such as Aamir Khan, Salman Khan and Shahrukh Khan and actresses like Sridevi, Madhuri Dixit, Juhi Chawla and Kajol.
 Action and comedy movies were still popular too, so essentially, Bollywood had grown in size and popularity again!
 Next, international hits like Devdas, Lagaan and Rang De Basanti were released.
 These were the movies that made Aishwarya Rai, Preity Zinta, Rani Mukerji, Kareena Kapoor and other actresses famous.
 It is notable that Aishwarya Rai has won Ms. World, earning international recognition as the world’s most beautiful woman!
 You can see why in the photo below.

 bollywood, india culture today, india movies, india culture